This guide will help you save money, time and confusion.

 (6) That's because the prices of tickets for journeys by TER services aren't typically discounted, so you won't save by booking them in advance online.

-(7) The most heavily discounted (cheapest) tickets inevitably sell out fastest on the most popular TGV and Intercités departures, so you can often save by taking alternative earlier/later trains on your travel date.
+(7) The most heavily discounted (cheapest) tickets inevitably sell out fastest on the most popular TGV and Intercités departures, so you can often make substantial savings by taking alternative earlier/later trains on your travel date.

 (8) SNCF applies an airline style pricing policy to TGV InOui journeys and the longer distance Intercités journeys; meaning that prices can be more expensive at times of likely high demand.